OilerNetwork/pitchlake_starknet/documentation.md

 > \*An option round can only settle if option settlement date has been reached.

-**Note:** These functions can be called by anyone (and may have a wrapping entry point through the vault).
+> **Note:** These functions can be called by anyone (and/or may have a wrapping entry point through the vault).
 The incentivisation scheme still needs to be designed.

-## The Lifecycle of an Option Round
+## The Life Cycle of an Option Round

 **A Round Opens**